Typhoon Melor intensifies, threatens central Philippines

 About 8,000 people were stranded in ports after the coast guard stopped all ferry services and fishing in the central Philippines.

-"Melor is a very compact typhoon, so that will prevent its most devastating impacts from extending too far from its centre," said AccuWeather meteorologist Adam Douty.
+"Melor is a very compact typhoon, so that will prevent its most devastating impacts from extending too far from its center," said AccuWeather meteorologist Adam Douty.

 He said the typhoon had weakened a little as it encountered drier air early on Monday.
 "While Melor will not slam onshore as a super typhoon as once feared, it still poses dangers to lives and property," Douty said.